kiranmaimalluvalasa/DP-203/README.md

 #### Storage account endpoints
 A storage account provides a unique namespace in Azure for your data.
 Every object that you store in Azure Storage has a URL address that includes your unique account name.
 The combination of the account name and the service endpoint forms the endpoints for your storage account.

+#### Example udemy
+data analysis of udemy -> where it needs to store the videos , descripition of the video ,ratings and the price.
+Udemy needs to store structured information about courses, instructors, ratings, and prices, potentially in a relational database.
+Video content could be stored using Azure Blob storage.
+Additionally, Udemy must analyze data on student purchases to enhance services and improve the platform.
+This chapter encourages understanding the various aspects of data storage, usage, and analysis in applications.

+## Azure Data Lake Gen2 Storage Account.
+Azure Data Lake Storage Gen2 is a set of capabilities built on Azure Blob Storage, designed for big data analytics.
+It merges the features of Azure Data Lake Storage Gen1 with Blob Storage, providing file system semantics, file-level security, scalability, low-cost tiered storage, and high availability/disaster recovery.

+Data Lake Storage Gen2 serves as the foundation for enterprise data lakes on Azure, managing petabytes of data with high throughput.
+A data lake is a centralized repository for storing all types of data, both structured and unstructured, in their raw formats, facilitating easy access and analysis.